skounis/Building-Cloud-Computing-Solutions/README.md

 Cloud Computing Service models:

-* SaaS
+* SaaS: (e.g. Gmail, Splunk, Datadog)
-* PaaS: Highlevel abstraction.
-The team focus only on the logic of the application
+* PaaS: Highlevel abstraction of the infrastructure.
+The team focus only on the logic of the application. (e.g. Heroku, GAE, Beanstalk ...)
 * IaaS: Get things in bulk.
-You still need to configure everything
+You still need to configure everything. (e.g. AWS EC2)
 * MaaS: All the cloud principles apply to the physical hardware (GPU programming or Large storage systems)
-* Serverless: eg AWS Lambda.
+* Serverless (FaaS): eg AWS Lambda.

 Cloud computing:
 * Near infinite computing